 Word of warning.
 Make sure you are punting from the right end.
 There’s a special kind of derision reserved for people in Oxford punting from the Cambridge end of the boat.
 This video provides a brief introduction on how to punt, which end to stand from and basically how to look like a pro.

-Head to Islay for the Whisky Festival
+Head to Notting Hill for the Carnival

 Go Camping in the Great British Countryside

-May is arguably the earliest that any sane person in the UK can look at their tent and think that camping in it is anything resembling a good idea.
 Warm Bank Holiday weekends are few and far between, so you pretty much have a duty to make the most of them and head out into the wild.

 Pack more stuff than you will ever need, bundle into your chosen method of transport and then spend some time getting know the great outdoors.
 It will be great, right?
 We can build fires right?
 It won’t be too cold at night rigggghhhht?
 Maybe so, maybe no – just remember that most of the adventure is in the trying.